 The German Way has many resources and lots of useful information for English-speaking expats living in Germany, Austria or German-speaking Switzerland.
 Don’t miss our German Way Expat Blog!

-- For Expats – Our starting page for expats
+- For Expats: Living in Germany – Our starting page for expats

 - The German Way Expat Blog – For expats by expats in German-speaking Europe